SolalPirelli/class-ADA2016-Project/README.md

 Ideally, we'd like to have:
 - Song name
-- Release date (at least the year)
+- Release information (name, date, type, ...)
+- Artist data (name, creation date, usual type of music, famous or not, ...)
 - Music type (rock, pop, folk, ...)
 - Language
-- Album name (and release date, type, ...)
-- Singer(s) name (and potentially some more info such as birthdate, usual music type, nationality, ...), identifying the "primary" singer if possible

 ## Feasibility and Risks